 National Teaching Fellowship Scheme (NTFS)

-The NTF scheme is a highly prestigious and competitive award that recognised, rewards and celebrates individuals who have made an outstanding impact on student outcomes and the teaching profession.
-Introduced by Advance HE in 2020, up to 55 awards are made annually.
-The University can nominate up to three candidates each year who can evidence outstanding impact on teaching and learning within Higher Education.
-The University of Manchester's nominations are co-ordinated internally by the Teaching Excellence team through the Institute of Teaching and Learning (ITL) and on behalf of Teaching and Learning Strategy Group (TLSG).
-The Teaching Excellence team also provides significant support for potential nominees.
+The University of Manchester's nominations are co-ordinated internally by the Teaching Excellence team through the Institute of Teaching and Learning (ITL) and on behalf of Teaching and Learning Strategy Committee (TLSC).
+The Teaching Excellence team provides support for the selected nominees.

 Are you a future National Teaching Fellow?

-The Institute of Teaching and Learning welcomes expressions of interest in being one of the University’s three nominees for AdvanceHE National Teaching Fellowship (NTF).
+The Institute of Teaching and Learning welcomes expressions of interest in being one of the University’s three nominees for Advance HE National Teaching Fellowship (NTF).

 This prestigious annual award is given to up to 55 individuals from across the sector based on the following criteria:

-- Criterion 1: Individual Excellence - Evidence of enhancing and transforming student outcomes and/or the teaching profession; demonstrating impact commensurate with the individual’s context and the opportunities afforded by it
+- Criterion 1: Individual Excellence - Evidence of enhancing and transforming student outcomes and/or the teaching profession; demonstrating impact commensurate with the individual’s context and the opportunities afforded by it.

 - Criterion 2: Raising the profile of excellence - Evidence of supporting colleagues and influencing support for student learning and/or the teaching profession; demonstrating impact and engagement beyond the nominee’s immediate academic or professional role.